hikreschool/hello-dogecoin/README.md

     }

-Step 11: JSON Parsing - And this one too just under the block of code from Networking
+Step 11: JSON Parsing - And this one too just under the block of code from Networking JSON parsing is the art of converting JSON string into usable types or objects.

     func updateDogecoinData(json : JSON) {